linden2015/blog/_posts/2018-06-11-six-steps-to-make-office-work-easier-on-your-body.markdown

 ---
 layout: post
-title:  "Five steps to make office work easier on your body"
+title:  "Six steps to make office work easier on your body"
 date:   2018-06-11 21:21:00 +0200
 categories:
 ---
+# Desk height according to your own height

+Setting the desk height according to your own height is the basis of a good work environment setup.
+You can find a calculator for the desk height [here](desk-height-calculator).
+It also informs you about the chair height.

+What I use: an Ikea Skarsta desk, which has a crank to set the height.

-# Computer screen
+# Computer screen top-aligned with your eyes

 The top of the screen area should be at the height of your eyes when sitting upright.
 If you get this right then you have a good starting point that stimulates you to sit in a more 'open' position instead of hunched over or leaning backwards.